mardix/litedom/readme.md

 **Litedom** is an elegant Web Component library.

 At ~3.5kb gzip, it allows you to create Web Component/Custom Element easily.
-Litedom can effortlessy be added in exitsing HTML page, without the need to bring in the bloat of big frameworks.
+Litedom can effortlessy be added into exitsing HTML page, without the need to bring in the bloat of big frameworks.

 With Litedom, you can create your own custom tag element, to be reused throughout the application.